empdarkness/altair/README.md

 # Altair - Command List - [Invite](https://discord.com/oauth2/authorize?client_id=522879744786563075&permissions=0&scope=bot)
-## Misc
-- **Coinflip**
-	- Usage: `a/flip`
-		- This also involves the coin being able to land on its side.
-1/6000
-- **Quoter**
-	- Usage: `a/quote id` - Must be called in the channel to search for the message
-	- Alias: `a/q id`
-	- Usage: `a/quotechat #channel id`
-	- Alias: `a/qc #channel id`

-- **Remindme**
-	- Usage: `a/remindme timestamp reminder`
-	- Removal Usage: `a/remindme remove ref_id`
-		- Use [this website](https://www.epochconverter.com/) to generate an appropriate Epoch timestamp.
-		- You must share a server with the bot in order to receive the reminder, otherwise it would fail to DM you and would be removed from the database.
-		- Make sure your DMs are open, as the bot will attempt you message you.
-It will still be removed if it fails to send.

 ## Warframe
 - **Riven Sniper - RM**
 	- Usage: `a/sa dm/#channel weapon *args`